 Factors That Affect How Much Weight a 2×4 Can Hold Horizontally

 The amount of weight a 2×4 can hold when held horizontally depends on various factors.
-These include the type of wood used, the size and spacing of the joist, and the length of the span.
+These include the type of wood used, the joist’s size and spacing, and the span’s length.
 The type of load it will carry also affects the weight it can hold.

 If you’re using a 2×4 as a joist for a deck, for instance, you’ll want to use a higher-grade wood such as #2 grade.
 This provides greater strength and durability, allowing the 2×4 to support greater weight.
 The spacing of the joist, meanwhile, determines how much weight a 2×4 can hold per square foot.